makeusabrew/goursome/README.md

 The primary use case is to have a permanent, up-to-date visualisation of a project's source tree on show in a team environment.
 Given the distributed nature of git, goursome will work best as a post-receive hook on a remote repository which everyone in the team pushes to - e.g. in the most svn-esque use case where everyone in the team pushes to a main remote.

+## Current Limitations

+Plenty of them:

+* each visualisation is bound to a single HTTP server - can't run more than one per machine without altering port bindings (easily solved)
+* visualised repository must be on the local filesystem - this was a design decision but can't remember why now. *Far* less HTTP traffic involved in just sending commit refs rather than log messages was definitely one concern
+* visualised repository must be able to perform a `git pull` without interaction (e.g. no password or passphrase prompt)
+* no concept of branches - post-receive will always trigger, so it's master or bust for now
+* error intolerant - if something goes wrong, goursome won't really tell you, and bad things will probably happen